-The headsail wardrobe currently consists of a nonoverlapping working jib set on a furler, originally designed to cope with wind speeds between 10 and 35 knots plus.
-But Mary feels it is too small for the lower wind speeds, so she may introduce an overlapping furler for the 10 to 18 knot <tag "532734">band</>.
+The headsail wardrobe currently consists of a non-overlapping working jib set on a furler, originally designed to cope with wind speeds between 10 and 35 knots plus.
+But Mary feels it is too small for the lower wind speeds, so she may introduce an overlapping furler for the 10 to 18 knot <tag "532734">band</>> band 532744 brass n brass_band

 The Moorsee Lake, on the edge of town, is ideal for swimming. rowing boats are also available for hire.
-Don't leave without hearing the village brass <t ????? >band</> which plays three times a week.
+Don't leave without hearing the village brass <tag >band</> which plays three times a week.